sav-che/TL-2/Authors/Penhallow, Davis Pearce {std. Penh.}.md

-> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/item/103624#page/166/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/page/33189623) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Penhallow, Davis Pearce (1854-1910), American actuo– and palaeobotanist; B.S.
 Amherst Agr.
 Coll.
 1873; professor of botany and chemistry at the College of Agriculture, Sapporo (Japan) 1876-1880; at Harvard 1880-1882; at the Houghton Experimental Farm, N.Y., 1882-1883; from 1883-1910 professor of botany at McGill University, Montreal; D.Sc.
-Montreal 1904. (*Penh.*).
+Montreal 1904.
+**Abbreviated name**: *Penh.*

 #### Herbarium and types